Eric Hyett (he/him)

 Co-Teacher (with 43-year BHS teaching veteran Abby Erdmann), "Telling Your Story" memoir group for Brookline parents living in Brookline Housing Authority (BHA) housing.

 Photo by Laura Bradford.
-On left: Kimberley Richardson (Newly-elected TMM Precinct 2).
+On left: Town Meeting Member Kimberley Richardson

 Visiting my mom at her Memory Care facility during the pandemic.

-I grew up in Brookline during a time of far greater economic inclusion, and I believe Brookline is rapidly becoming a terribly unfair and exclusionary enclave that will soon be only available only to the very wealthy.
+I grew up in Brookline during a time of far greater economic inclusion, and I believe Brookline is currently an unfair and exclusionary enclave that will soon be only available only to the very wealthy.
 Almost none of my classmates from Brookline High School can afford to live in the town where we grew up.
-I am angry that many older adults are on the brink of being pushed out of Brookline for economic reasons.
-I oppose Brookline's exclusionary status quo.
-As a Town Meeting Member, I support fundamental changes to our zoning.
-Growth is the only way to assure that everyone can stay in Brookline if they want to.
+Our problem is a failure to grow.
+What we need: leadership that is willing to embrace change.